babelpainterwell/Scalable-Github-Scraping-Service/README.md

 - Typer Documentation - https://typer.tiangolo.com/
 - FastAPI Documentation - https://fastapi.tiangolo.com/

+### Error Handling

+allow the errors from different layers to propagate up to the API layer, where they are caught and handled.
+Docs: different types of errors that can occur in the application, and how to handle them.

 ### Challenges

 1. To let SQLAlchemy ORM models to work with Pydantic models, later realized that FASTapi has built-in SQLModel which is a Pydantic model with SQLAlchemy support.